Thermorefringent noise in crystalline optical materials: Introduction

 In addition to thermorefringent noise, the first-principles formalism we develop allows us to uncover the possibility of thermodynamically-induced scattering into higher-order spatial modes, an effect that must also exist in amorphous media, but has not been considered so far.

+We finally introduce balanced homodyne polarimetry, a polarization sensitive variant of homodyne detection that can be used for coherent cancellation of thermo-refringent noise in the case where thermo-refringent noise in the two orthogonal polarizations is strongly correlated.

 The rest of the paper is organized as follows.
 In \cref{sec:mainresults} we briefly state the main results of the paper. \cref{sec:formalism} expounds the general formalism that models the propagation of classical electromagnetic waves through a thermally-active anisotropic medium.
 In \cref{sec:eqde} we extract stochastic equations of motion for the polarization components of the field, which are then applied to the study of propagation through an anisotropic material [\cref{sec:anisotropic_transmission}], reflection from a crystalline thin-film coating stack [\cref{sec:anisotropic_reflection}], and finally, reveal the existence of thermodynamically-induced beam pointing noise [\cref{sec:pointing}].
 In \cref{sec:detection} we describe the manifestation of thermorefringent noise in quantities that are typically measured in optical experiments.
+Finally, in \cref{sec:cohCan} we address the possibility of coherent cancellation of thermo-refringent noise using balanced homodyne polarimetry.